Adult Niche: The Gold Mine in Affiliate Marketing

 If you’re an adult affiliate, you know the playing field is rife with hackers, scammers, and other no-gooders, but a brave and intrepid soul can really make a fortune here.

-Not only can these guys target you and potentially damage your revenue, the whole niche has a bit of a bad reputation (of course this goes more for porn sites than dating sites) so it’s a bit of an uphill battle to create a reputable, stable site that will work perfectly.
+Not only can these guys target you and potentially damage your revenue, the whole niche has a bit of a bad reputation (of course this goes more for adult sites than dating sites) so it’s a bit of an uphill battle to create a reputable, stable site that will work perfectly.

 Fraud is another issue that crops up slightly more often than usual.